 Of course, there are times when addicts choose to be sexual with someone of the same gender due to confusion or internal conflict about their sexual orientation.
 When that is the case, it’s important that they seek professional help to assist them in resolving any internal conflicts related to their feelings of sexual attraction.

-For more information about heterosexual partners engaging in same-sex sexual activities, see Chapter 12 of Mending a Shattered Heart: A Guide for Partners of Sex Addicts (“Straight Guise: Is My Partner Gay?”), edited by Stefanie Carnes, or Joe Kort’s book, Is My Husband Gay, Straight, or Bi?: A Guide for Women Concerned about Their Men.
+For more information about heterosexual spouses engaging in same-sex sexual activities, see Chapter 12 of Mending a Shattered Heart: A Guide for Partners of Sex Addicts (“Straight Guise: Is My Partner Gay?”), edited by Stefanie Carnes, or Joe Kort’s book, Is My Husband Gay, Straight, or Bi?: A Guide for Women Concerned about Their Men.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.